elfrances/wahoo-fitness-tnp/README.md

 # Introduction

-This document is an unofficial specification of the wahoo-fitness-tnp service used by the Direct Connect (DIRCON) protocol.
+This document is an unofficial specification of the wahoo-fitness-tnp service and associated WFTNP protocol.
 The information herein was obtained by reverse engineering the operation of the protocol, without any reference to the official (proprietary) specification from Wahoo Fitness.

-Wahoo Fitness first intoduced DIRCON in January 2021, via an optional [dongle](https://www.wahoofitness.com/devices/indoor-cycling/accessories/kickr-dircon-buy) that connected to the RJ-11 port on the KICKR V5 indoor trainer.
-This DIRCON dongle only worked with wired Ethernet; i.e. there was no support for WiFi.
+Wahoo Fitness first intoduced WFTNP in January 2021, when it released its [Direct Connect (DIRCON)](https://www.wahoofitness.com/devices/indoor-cycling/accessories/kickr-dircon-buy) adapter.
+The adapter connects to the RJ-11 port on the KICKR V5 indoor trainer, which was Wahoo's flagship trainer at the time, and to the wired Ethernet network via an RJ-45 port.
+This adapter has no support for WiFi.

 For an in-depth review of this DIRCON dongle, you can read [this](https://www.dcrainmaker.com/2021/01/wahoo-starts-shipping-kickr-2020-direct-connect-cable-hands-on-details.html) blog post by DC Rainmaker or watch [this](https://youtu.be/XtIM5675dLo?si=B5nM_biNNlvfmuu2) Youtube video from Shane Miller.

-At the time of this writing (late 2025) DIRCON is available on a wide range of indoor trainers from different manufacturers.
+At the time of this writing (late 2025) WFTNP is available on a wide range of indoor trainers from different manufacturers.
 The table below lists some of them:

 | Brand | Model | Enet | WiFi |
 |-------|-------|:----:|:----:|